-Our office has two therapy dogs that serve our district – Willa and Bear.
-Although both dogs serve all three counties, they are housed in separate counties.
-Willa is housed in Cleveland County and Bear is housed in McClain County.
-Their role is vital – it is to provide comfort and companionship to those who come to those offices to tell their story.
+Our office has one therapy dog that serves our district and is housed in McClain County.
+His name is Bear.
+His role is vital – it is to provide comfort and companionship to those who come to those offices to tell their story.

-Both Willa and Bear were trained at the Mabel Bassett Correctional Center in McLoud, OK through the Guardian Angels Program, which is sponsored by Friends for Folks.
+Bear was trained at the Mabel Bassett Correctional Center in McLoud, OK through the Guardian Angels Program, which is sponsored by Friends for Folks.

 Friends for Folks is a nonprofit that partners with correctional facilities in Oklahoma to assign a dog that was previously abandoned to an inmate trainer.
 The inmate trainer works with the dog to train them in obedience.
-The dog will then go on to be adopted by a family, undergo further training to become a service or therapy dog, or, in the cases of Willa and Bear, come to work as a law enforcement officer.
+The dog will then go on to be adopted by a family, undergo further training to become a service or therapy dog, or, in Bear’s case, come to work as a law enforcement officer.

-Willa and Bear’s training at Mabel Bassett was just the first step in becoming therapy dogs.
+Bear’s training at Mabel Bassett was just the first step in becoming a therapy dog.
 The next step is to go through a therapy dog certification which consists of a few tests to determine if the dog’s obedience and temperament qualify them to be a therapy dog.
-Willa and Bear are both certified through the H.A.L.O.
+Bear is certified through the H.A.L.O.
 Foundation.
 H.A.L.O. is also a nonprofit and its mission states that they, “believe in the health and wellness our pets deliver to those who find themselves in times of transition, trauma, or crisis.”